How to Write a Descriptive Essay?

 How to Conclude

-When concluding your descriptive essay you want to do more than simply restate your topic and details.
-Once you have given all the information and details about your topic, your conclusion gives you and the reader a chance to reflect on those details.
+The last section in your descriptive essay outline is the conclusion.
+Here, you want to do more than simply restating your topic and details.
+Once you have given all the information about your subject, your conclusion allows the reader to reflect on those details.
 Why is this topic important?
 This is your chance to tell them!
 Explain the reasoning behind your topic.
 Why did you write about that?
-Why does that experience, person, etc. stand out to you and why should they matter to the reader?
-The conclusion gives you a chance to offer all that information to your readers.
+Why does that experience, person, etc., stand out to you, and why should they matter to the reader?
+Finally, the conclusion gives you a chance to offer all that information to your readers.

-Another unique aspect to a descriptive essay conclusion is the second “attention grabber”.
-You hooked readers at the beginning with a statement that got the readers excited to continue reading.
-This same idea should be used in your conclusion to help readers to remember your essay.
-Rather than just reading, enjoying it, and moving on, you want your essay to stand out to your readers.
-By closing with a statement that reinforces the ideas you’ve written about but is also thought provoking and profound, readers will think about your essay long after they’ve read it.
+Another unique aspect of a descriptive essay conclusion is the second 'attention grabber.'
+You hooked the audience at the beginning with a statement that excited them to continue reading.
+This same idea should be used in your conclusion to help readers to remember your entire essay.
+Rather than just reading, enjoying it, and moving on, you want your essay to permeate your readers' mind and stay there for a long time.
+By closing with a statement that reinforces the ideas you’ve written about but is also thought-provoking and profound, readers will think about your essay long after they’ve read it.
 After all, isn’t that always our goal when writing?

-Writing a descriptive essay can be a daunting task when you’re struggling with the topic, unsure of how to incorporate the senses into your chosen topic, how to help paint an even more vivid picture of your topic, or how to hook your audience to entice them to read and remember your essay.
+Writing a sample of descriptive essay can be daunting when you’re struggling with the topic.
+You might be unsure how to incorporate the senses into your text, help paint an even more vivid picture of your topic, or hook your audience to entice them to read and remember your essay.
 However, it doesn’t have to be.
 With the information and links provided in this article and the help from some professional essay writers, your next descriptive essay writing experience should be a breeze.